 For the On-Line exams: You can begin your On-line exams at 12:05 am on the exam day and your due time will be 11:55 pm on the same day.
 You have only one attempt which means if you start your exam you must finish your exam in one session otherwise you will receive zero.
-You have 120 minutes to answer all the questions in one session.
+You have 90 minutes for the first two exams and 120 minutes for the final exam to answer all the questions in one session.
 You will receive the grade when you complete the Exam but you cannot review your result until after the due date.